fbrainlytcs/E-Commerce-Portfolio-Project_Analyzing-Amazon-Sales-Data/README.md

 <img width="1590" height="955" alt="output" src="https://github.com/user-attachments/assets/cf02b738-c239-40a7-b5d4-2cf5280c5a99" />

-Our business shows robust health with __a total revenue of $91.83 Million__ within the dataset timeframe and a highly diversified product portfolio.
+The business shows robust health with __a total revenue of $91.83 Million__ within the dataset timeframe and a highly diversified product portfolio.

-Below are the __key insights__ and __strategic pillars__ for our long-term sustainability.
+Below are the __key insights__ and __strategic pillars__:

 __1. Financial Performance & Market Reach__
-Our revenue is anchored by the United States, which contributes $64.3M (approx. 70%) of total sales.
+The revenue is anchored by the United States, which contributes $64.3M (approx. 70%) of total sales.
 India follows as a secondary but significant growth market.

 _Average Order Value (AOV)_: $918.26, indicating a premium-leaning customer base.

 _Payment Ecosystem_: Credit Cards are the dominant payment method ($32.1M), followed by Debit Cards and UPI.
-This suggests our customers prefer traditional and digital credit-based transactions.
+This suggests the customers prefer traditional and digital credit-based transactions.

 __2. Product Portfolio & Brand Strength__
-The revenue is remarkably well-balanced across our top categories, which mitigates the risk of over-reliance on a single segment.
+The revenue is remarkably well-balanced across the top categories, which mitigates the risk of over-reliance on a single segment.

 _Top Categories_: Electronics ($15.58M) and Sports & Outdoors ($15.35M) lead the pack.